diversifix/diversifix/doc/index.md

-# INCLUSIFY App Technical Documentation
+# DIVERSIFIX App Technical Documentation

 _Note: We have only used macOS and Linux for development, so these development instructions might be incomplete for a Windows environment._